Tower 25

 Tower 25, also known as The White Walls, is a high-rise building located in central Nicosia, the capital of Cyprus.
-Designed by architect Jean Nouvel, it gained recognition as one of Nicosia's notable landmarks due to its distinctive design and central location.
+Designed by French architect Jean Nouvel, it gained recognition as one of Nicosia's notable landmarks due to its distinctive design and central location.
 Standing at a height of 62 meters, Tower 25 ranks as the eleventh-tallest building in Cyprus.

 The ground floor, the mezzanine areas, and the first six floors above them are occupied by offices belonging to Ernst & Young (EY).
 The subsequent seven floors consist of apartments that offer panoramic views of the entire capital city.
 The penthouse, spanning the two top floors, showcases a design inspired by traditional Cypriot architecture and features a swimming pool.

 A significant portion of the apartments, including the penthouse, had already been sold prior to the commencement of construction.
 The total cost of the building was approximately €25 million, and its construction was completed in early 2013.